dremerten/mixtape/README.md

 ![Playlist Image](https://github.com/dwebster17/Spinn/blob/master/docs/Playlist.png)

-The playlist image was updated in two scenarios:
+The playlist image is updated in two scenarios:

 + When the first song is added to a playlist, the playlist inherits _just_ that album's artwork

-+ Once a playlist has songs from **4 unique albums**, the module creates a new collage of the four images.
++ Once a playlist has songs from **4 unique albums**, the playlist gets an image that is a collage of 4 albums.

 I did this by a) creating an `ImageScanner` module that handles the logic of generating an image collage, and b) write a `Playlist#inherit_artwork` method that was invoked in a `before_save` model callback.